FriendsOfSymfony/FOSHttpCache/doc/http-proxy.md

 Varnish) for lower-level access to invalidation functionality offered by your HTTP proxy.

-As with the CacheManager, you need to call `flush()` to actually send requests to the backend.
+As with the CacheInvalidator, you need to call `flush()` to actually send requests to the backend.

 * [Purge](#purge)